 Stomach sleeping, the Saatva mattress is offering decent support – it does feel firm enough to support us under our hips.
 Of the two, it is the best mattress for stomach sleepers.
 That being said, larger stomach sleepers might want to consider the Firm model or another firm mattress altogether.

 The Casper is also a good match for us when we are back sleeping – the firmer area of the Zoned Support layer is providing extra lumbar support under our hips, and the base support foam is holding up our bodies well.
 We don’t quite feel the same overall support we received on the Saatva, however.

 Side sleeping on the Casper, the mattress is a good fit for us because the shoulder area is significantly softer than the lumbar area.
 We feel little pressure on our shoulders and hips, but much larger side sleepers might still need a softer mattress.

-Stomach sleeping, the Casper is not giving us quite enough support under our hips, so we are bowing in their somewhat.
+Stomach sleeping, the Casper is not giving us quite enough support under our hips, so we are bowing in there somewhat.
 Even with its Zoned Support System, the Casper is not supportive enough for us in this position.

 What Do The Saatva And Casper Mattresses Feel Like?

 The Saatva mattress has a traditional innerspring feel and boasts a good bit of bounce.
-With the pillow top, it also has a somewhat pillowy feel on top of the mattress.
+With the pillow top, it also has a somewhat plush feel on top of the mattress.
 That being said, it feels like we are sleeping “on top” of the mattress without sinking in too far.